coletangsy/PCS-scraping/README.md

 Next step:
 1. Modify the codes into a function,
+2. Solve the saving (in dictionary and add into DataFrame) problem
-2. Add scraping code for 3rd partys' tournaments data.
+3. Add scraping code for 3rd partys' tournaments data.
+4. Data analysis